teacherSsamko/TIL/DevOps_study/IaC.md

 ## To run terraform with docker

 1. `terraform init`
+2. `terraform plan` show the plan what will apply to the instance
-2. `terraform apply` and type `yes` for approving to perform the action
+3. `terraform apply` and type `yes` for approving to perform the action
-3. `terraform destroy` stop the container
+4. `terraform destroy` stop the container

 ## with AWS